1/7-16: A new destination - Kanifushi Resort Maldives. Our first overseas trip of 2021. Here's the story.

 Here are a few snips of the travel and the resort:

 Kanifushi is not a fishing resort.
 It's a family getaway destination.
 We were the only people on the island who were casting.
 A Russian guy had brought along a tenkara telescoping rod but took it to the edge of the flats and after one look, gave up.
 The fishing situation is complicated here.
 It's very tide dependent and all the sand flats North of Kanifushi island have been eroded and devastated by storms.
-The manager's wife who used to walk a half mile of those flats bare footed daily now cannot even begin to walk in that direction.
+The manager's wife who used to walk a half mile of those flats bare footed daily now cannot even begin to walk a foot in that direction.
 The sand is all gone, having been simply swept away.
 Consequently normal flats style bone fishing doesn't exist at the moment.

 The whole area has a complicated bottom situation.
 There's a narrow rough coral rock stretch adjacent to the windward edge of the flats, another narrow patch of turtle grass flats next, followed a cobblestone area that used to be the sandy bottomed flats.
 Given all that, it still can be very good fly fishing.
 Fish are here, but they are a lot harder to find and entice to strike.
 The species of game fish are identical to what we find in the Seychelles and in the South Pacific.

 We had to do a new kind of discovery each day.
 Take a look at the following rough video to see what we found:

 It's definitely worth a visit if you can handle the travel.

 Home, Main Fishing Page, Fishing Report, Eagle River Access, Local Ten Commandments, Successful Fly Patterns